DanialBeg/DanialExampleAPCS/README.md

 # DanialExampleAPCS
-This is an example.
+This is an example of a GitHub repository.
-Enjoy.